Ev357/HashManager/README.md

 ```bash
 pip3 install -r requirements.txt
 ```

+# Usage
+- You can copy the data from the items with a right click

 - I didn't manage to optimze the size of the items automaticly, so you must edit them manually in the file.